barkmadley/barkmadley.github.com/_posts/2009-01-22-fun-with-fizzbuzz-and-haskell-monoids.md

 {% highlight text %}
 Write a program that prints the numbers from 1 to 100.
-But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
+But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
-For numbers which are multiples of both three and five print “FizzBuzz”.
+For numbers which are multiples of both three and five print "FizzBuzz".
 {% endhighlight %}

 Naive Haskell implementation of FizzBuzz